Table of Contents

 #4 Interior Design Virtual Assistants Can Engage Your Leads With Email Marketing

 As an interior designer, you should be using email marketing to connect with leads and clients.
 Admittedly, email marketing is an entire job in itself, but it’s incredibly useful.
-You don’t want people to visit your website and leave without sharing their name and email.
-For them to even land on your website means that they have some interest in the work that you do.
-Therefore, draw them in with a great lead-capture item that’ll enter them into your nurturing email funnel.
-A virtual assistant for interior designers can:
+You don’t want people to visit your website and leave without sharing information like their last name, email address, etc.

-• Develop email marketing campaigns
+• Develop email marketing campaignsย and templates

 • Schedule the content to send weekly, biweekly, monthly, or whatever frequency you choose